timfingerhut/china-environment/page3.md

 > ## B. Research

 > We ran Cortext's [Topic Modeling](https://docs.cortext.net/analyzing-data/topic-modeling/) script on the Global Times and the China Daily corpus.
 We provide a classification of the top 5 resulting topics for each source.
 You can scroll through the topics and see which terms the algorithm included for each individual topic.
+Please report any [Pandas](https://en.wikipedia.org/wiki/Panda_diplomacy) you may find!

 > ### Global Times
 > <iframe src="https://documents.cortext.net/3546/354699fc802d81b23edb0b3b0b47f8cf/53458/vislda.html" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1000" height="1000" allowfullscreen></iframe>